thomas-farneti/Moana/README.md

 2. Create a branch: `git checkout -b feature/amazing-feature`
 3. Push your changes and open a PR
 4. Discuss improvements or join our roadmap!

----

-## 📜 License

-This project does not currently specify a license.
-Contact the author [@thomas-farneti](https://github.com/thomas-farneti) for more details.

----

-## 👋 About the Author

-**Thomas Farneti** is passionate about distributed systems, intelligent agents, and cloud-native architectures.
-Follow him on [GitHub](https://github.com/thomas-farneti) for more cool projects like this.

----

-> “Like water, intelligent agents adapt their flow.
-Moana makes them work together.”